mirzafahad/mirzafahad.github.io/_posts/2012-05-08-text-data-bss.md

 ![memory map](/img/text/memory.png){: .center-block :}

 ### Text Segment (.text)
-A text segment, also known as a code segment, is the memory section where executable instructions (i.e. your code) lives.
+A text segment, also known as a code segment, is the memory section where executable instructions (i.e. your code) live.
 This segment ends up in FLASH.
 From the console output above I can see `.text` occupies 544 bytes for my `simple_example` code.
-This is what my `simple_example` code look like:
+This is what my `simple_example` code looks like:

 ![Empty code](/img/text/blank_code.png){: .center-block :}